Mission statement and Policies

 Agile Research –

-- Checks personal data annually by email or telephone call to ensure the data is accurate and if the person would like to remain on our records.
+- Reviews personal data annually to ensure sic data is accurate and if the person is still relevant to our business.

-- Stores data in Google cloud services, which complies with GDPR
+- Stores data in compliance with GDPR e.g. Google cloud services, Google’s GDPR compliance.

 - Never shares personal data with third parties other than those specified in this policy